andrewharmellaw/andrewharmellaw.github.com/_posts/2017-04-24-gelfands-algebra-aside-2-roots-roots-and-more-roots.md

 In our journey so far we have come across the term "root" in two difference circumstances:

- * to indicate a number which, when multiplied by itself gives a real, non-negative number  - i.e. a square root is the number which, when multiplied by itself once, gives a square.  _Also known as a "radical"_
+ * to indicate a number which, when multiplied by itself one or more times gives a real, non-negative number  - i.e. a square root is the number which, when multiplied by itself once, gives a square.
  * to indicate the solutions of polynomial equations - when the function equals zero. _Also known as a "zero"_

 So far so simple.
 We get that they aren't related, and also that perhaps we should be more explicit and use the alternative terms for them (or at least qualify them.)
 But can it get more complicated?